tallblacks/ethanrzcao/README.md

 Although we can organize the data into time, place, people, and events, my intuition leans towards a NoSQL database.
 Therefore, I chose AWS DynamoDB for this project.

+#### AWS Lambda & AWS API Gateway
+When I completed the first version of this site, I took some AWS DynamoDB courses.
+I completed the 'Amazon DynamoDB Service Introduction,' 'Amazon DynamoDB Service Primer,' and 'Developing with Amazon DynamoDB' courses online.

+I realized that it would be better to use AWS Lambda to access data from DynamoDB.
+So, I wrote an AWS Lambda function to retrieve the data and used AWS API Gateway to invoke the Lambda function.

+This way, the website only needs to access the API Gateway's HTTP API to get the data.
+Please refer to the Changelogs for details on July 6, 2024.

 ## Project Development

 #### Setting Up Project